North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Starting early allows you to fully experience the canyon’s brilliant sunrise.
 For the first hour or so, you’ll be hiking down in darkness.

 COHH TIP!
 Keep your head down to navigate the turns and steep cliffs.
-Portions of this trail have extreme drop offs, particularly in those first few miles.
+Portions of the North Kaibab trail have extreme drop offs, particularly in those first few miles.
 We found ourselves hugging the rock side during the first few miles.

 As you tick off miles downhill, the sky will begin to change to a deep blue, giving you glimpses of a memorable sunrise.
 The light bouncing off the canyon walls is indescribable, the beauty awe inspiring.